 RING OF FIRE EXPEDITION #49 TO INDIA TO SEE THE ANNULAR ECLIPSE OF THE SUN DECEMBER 26, 2019

 The 49th solar eclipse expedition of RING OF FIRE EXPEDITIONS will take place over the Christmas holidays in India in conjunction with the annular eclipse of the Sun.
 Join Paul D. Maley of the NASA Johnson Space Center Astronomical Society and Phoenix Astronomical Society for this exclusive Ring of Fire Expedition.
 The tour starts in Chennai, and ends in Coimbatore, India and tour members are advised to arrive at least one day before in order to minimize the chance of misconnecting due to a weather or mechanical event.
-A separate one way flight will have to be added in 2018 from Coimbatore to Chennai but the schedule and cost will not be known until some time in late 2018.
+A separate one way flight will have to be added in 2018 from Coimbatore to Chennai but the schedule and cost will not be known until some time in early 2019.

 A typical weather satellite image in late December based on our last astronomical adventure there in 2016.
 Skies tend to be clear that time of year.

 After collecting your luggage, you will be met and transferred to your hotel.
 Rooms will be available after 2pm local time.
 Early check-in is subject to availability.
 Note, most flights arrive near or after midnight so dinner is dependent on when you arrive.
 On arrival at Chennai International Airport (airport code is MAA) you will be met by our local representative who will transfer you to the hotel ITC Grand Chola Chennai for two nights on a full board basis.
 Normal check in time is 2:00pm; but since most flights arrive just before or after midnight December 19/20, you can check in after arrival.
 December 19/20 is a free day to recover from jet lag.